 These Christmas Rice Krispie Treats make the perfect festive treat, and they are so much fun to make with kids.
 Crispy rice cereal mixed with chocolatey goodness, cranberries, ground ginger and cinnamon - these just scream Christmas and will have you Ho-Ho-Hoing all the way through December.

-- A lighter version -We have just used a little bit of maple syrup to sweeten this recipe to keep it lighter.
+- A lighter version - We have just used a little bit of maple syrup to sweeten these Christmas Rice Krispie treats to keep it lighter.
 They are just 94 calories a bar

 - Christmas kitchen fun - We love getting the kids involved in the kitchen, especially at Christmas time and these are an easy recipe for kids to help with.

 - Coconut oil - We used this instead of butter, however you could swap it for butter.
-Don't worry, there isn't an overwhelming coconut flavour when using coconut oil.
+Don't worry, there isn't an overwhelming coconut flavour when using coconut oil, but it does add a lovely richness.

 - Vanilla - Use vanilla extract rather than essence, for a natural flavour.